José Saturnino Cardozo: Later career, retirement: 2005–2006

-Paraguay national team
+International career

 Cardozo was called up to the Paraguay national football team in 1991 while playing for FC St. Gallen.
 He made his international debut on 14 June 1991 in a Copa Paz del Chaco friendly match against Bolivia, which Paraguay won 1–0.
 On 12 July 1991, Cardozo scored his first international goal with the national football team in a 1991 Copa América match against Argentina, in which Paraguay lost 4–1.
 In his tenth cap with the team, Cardozo scored his second international goal on 22 June 1995 against New Zealand in the Copa Centenario del Fútbol Chileno (es), a match Paraguay won 3–2 to claim the tournament title.
 Cardozo again represented Paraguay in the 1995 Copa América, where he scored a goal against Mexico, securing a 2–1 victory, and another against Venezuela in a 3–2 win, both in group stage.
 Paraguay were ultimately eliminated by Colombia in the quarterfinals after a penalty shootout.
 In the 1998 FIFA World Cup qualifiers, Cardozo represented Paraguay in five matches, scoring one goal from a penalty against Uruguay to secure a 3–1 home victory.
 Paraguay qualified for the 1998 FIFA World Cup, finishing second in the CONMEBOL standings behind Argentina.

 Cardozo was the all-time leading scorer for the Paraguay national team, with 25 goals, until 2013, with the record being broken by Roque Santa Cruz.
 He played for his country at the 1998 and 2002 World Cups and was named in the original 2006 World Cup squad but he was injured during training sessions and replaced by Dante López.
 Cardozo was also an over-age player at the 2004 Summer Olympics, when Paraguay finished second.
 On 4 August, before the Summer Olympics began, he played in a preparation game against the Portugal of Cristiano Ronaldo in the city of Algarve, resulting in a 5–0 defeat.
 He scored a hat-trick against Uruguay in the 2006 FIFA World Cup qualification, with the final result being 4–1.

-International goals

-Paraguay U23

-Score and Result list Paraguay's goal tally first.